rwjblue/pivot.js/README.md

 > table") showing the summarized data.

-In our case, results (or the pivot-table) will be displayed as an HTML table pivoting from the CSV data.
+In our case, results (or the pivot-table) will be displayed as an HTML table pivoting from the input data (CSV or JSON).
 Without further ado let's get to usage.

 View an [example](http://rjackson.github.com/pivot.js/).